blurtechlegacy/blurred-board/README.md

 ## Getting started

 `yarn install` - install dependencies
 `yarn start` - start project

+## Offline development

+Need Python3 and pip.
+It is assumed that you have a fresh version of python installed and it is installed by default, if not, then use the command `python3 server/server.py` instead `python server/server.py`.

+`pip install server/requirments.txt` - install dependencies
-`yarn run server` - server on Python with mock backend data for offline development, offline mode enables in `.env` file `ONLINE` variable (number casted to boolean 0 or 1)
+`yarn run server` - server on Python with mock backend data for offline development, offline mode enables in [`.env`](.env) file `ONLINE` variable (number casted to boolean 0 or 1)

+## Useful features

+- All paths in the project are relative ([`src/classes/utils/Logger`](src/classes/utils/Logger.ts), [`src/components/App`](src/components/App.tsx) and etc).
+- Prettier.
+Formats your code according to the rules in [`.prettierc`](.prettierrc).
+In WebStorm keyboard shortcut `Alt+Shift+Ctrl+P`.
+- Husky.
+Hook before committing.
+If you forgot to format your code, then Husky will launch the Prettier before committing.

 ## Authors